Andrew Norman Wilson (artist)

-Andrew Norman Wilson (born November 1983) is an artist living in America.
+Andrew Norman Wilson (born November 1986) is an artist and filmmaker living in America.

 Education

 Wilson went to Medfield Senior High School in Medfield, Massachusetts.
 He received a BS in Television, Radio, and Film from the Newhouse School of Communications at Syracuse University in 2006.
 Wilson then received an MFA in Sculpture from the School of the Art Institute of Chicago in 2011.

+Career

+In 2025, Wilson was selected for the fourth edition of the Locarno Residency, which takes place in conjunction the 78th Locarno Film Festival.
+He is participating with a feature film project in development titled Interlaken.

 Works

 Virtual Assistance

 Wilson's video work Virtual Assistance (2009–11) was made while he was an MFA candidate at the School of the Art Institute of Chicago.
 In this piece Wilson documents his use of a personal assistant outsourcing service located in India called GetFriday.
 The work presents Wilson's relationship with Akhil, his 25-year-old personal assistant.
 Instead of asking Akhil to complete the tasks he was used to doing for other clients - such as email, finances, and calendar management - Wilson reversed this by asking Akhil to assign him tasks and to come up with ideas for collaborative projects.